|

 Increasing The Alkaloid Concentrations

-One of the main defenses of cacti is to increase the production
+One of the main defences of cacti is to increase the production

 of protective alkaloids in response to numerous external stresses.